 - Accessibly is also a key factor is there good access underneath your property? or will access need to be created

-- The species of termites (Some termites species are more difficult to eradicate then others) this can play a factor in pricing
+- The species of termites (Some termites species are more difficult to eradicate then others) this can play a factor in pricing.

 - Is it a preventative treatment or have live termites been found in your property (Generally preventative treatments are cheaper then when live termites are found in your property)

-What type of termite termite treatments are there?
+What different types of termites are there?

 Stage 1 -Colony treatments